gravitational/gravity/docs/6.x/monitoring.md

 # Cluster Monitoring

-Gravity clusters come with a fully configured and customizable monitoring/alerting system by default.
+Gravity Clusters come with a fully configured and customizable monitoring/alerting system by default.
-The monitoring stack consists of the following components: Prometheus, Grafana and Alertmanager.
+The monitoring stack consists of the following components: Prometheus, Grafana, Alertmanager and Satellite.

-These components are automatically included into a cluster image built with `tele build` as a system dependency (see the [source](https://github.com/gravitational/monitoring-app) on GitHub).
+These components are automatically included into a Cluster Image built with `tele build` as a system dependency (see the [source](https://github.com/gravitational/monitoring-app) on GitHub).

 ### Prometheus